Our Staff

 registering for programs or events / attending programs or events / planning programs or events / sponsorships / volunteer opportunities / community partnerships / becoming a member / prospective members / WaWF culture

 Maria Kolby-Wolfe is President and CEO of Washington Women’s Foundation (WaWF) and a part-time instructor at the University of Washington in Nonprofit Management.
-Previous to WaWF Maria served in a variety of development and communication roles at Northwest Immigrant Rights Project, Seattle Symphony, Path with Art, ACT Theatre, the Museum of Pop Culture, and Swedish Medical Center Foundation.
-She is also an experience board member, having served on the boards of TeamChild, Rainier Valley Food Bank, Allied Arts Foundation and the Global Leadership Forum.
+In addition, she proudly serves on the board of Rachel’s Network, an international community of women at the intersection of environmental advocacy, philanthropy, and leadership.
+Previous to WaWF, Maria held a variety of development and communication roles at Northwest Immigrant Rights Project, Seattle Symphony, Path with Art, ACT Theatre, the Museum of Pop Culture, and Swedish Medical Center Foundation.
+She is an experienced board member, having served in the past on the boards of TeamChild, Rainier Valley Food Bank, Allied Arts Foundation and Global Leadership Forum.
 Maria was raised in Bellingham, WA, graduated from the University of Puget Sound, and achieved doctoral candidacy in American History at Northwestern University.
 Her passions and beliefs align directly with her work: Food, Art, and Justice for All.

-how to increase your philanthropic influence and impact / partnership or collaboration opportunities / strategic initiatives and ideas / speaking engagements on behalf of the Foundation / the Foundation’s Board and Board committee work / corporate and foundation sponsorship opportunities, planned giving and other ways to contribute to the Foundation.
+partnership or collaboration opportunities / strategic initiatives and ideas / speaking engagements on behalf of the Foundation / the Foundation’s Board and Board committee work

 Deborah began her nonprofit career, fresh out of college, as Director of Jubilee Crafts, a women led organization that assisted women artisans throughout the world to market indigenous crafts.
 Often this was the only revenue stream for their families and communities.
 Central to Jubilee’s mission was sharing the stories of the artists to heighten awareness regarding the impact of US foreign policy on perpetuating their political and social struggles.
 Decades, and several nonprofit organizations later, Deborah is thrilled to be working with a women led organization once again, having joined the Washington Women’s Foundation staff as CFO in 2021.
 In addition to her career in nonprofit management, Deborah is licensed as a Counselor and East Asian Medicine Practitioner.
 She was CFO of the Seattle Institute of East Asian Medicine from its inception until 2006, when she left to simplify life for a bit while nurturing her newly born son, who is the luminescent star at the center of her life.
 When she returned to her practice in 2007, she focused on supporting other women through conception and birth with acupuncture and herbs.
 She served the Children’s Alliance as Finance Manager and Conservation Northwest as Finance Director alongside this work.
 She has danced among her dual passions of healing individuals through private practice and healing the world through nonprofit work through the decades.
 Deborah first learned accounting in the manufacturing business that her father founded, benefiting from the tutelage of the company accountant.
 She holds a Bachelor degree with Honors from Bryn Mawr College and a Masters in Acupuncture from the Northwest Institute of Oriental Medicine, and she studied Organizational Development at the Leadership Institute of Seattle.